KEY FACTS

 MGMT 642 – Agile Project Management

 This course focuses on the core components of Agile project management, examining how it is distinct from traditional project management.
 It provides the students with the strategies and techniques for successful Agile project implementation, such as modelling, prioritising, timeboxing, user stories, and estimating, as well as take a more in-depth look at the fundamental Agile concepts of adaptive planning, customer collaboration, and value- driven delivery in dynamic and often highly constrained environments.
 This course will take a more practical approach to teaching agile project management by enabling the students to apply their knowledge to project scenario(s) analysis.
-Prerequisite: MGMT 640.
+Prerequisite: OPMT 620.

 Academic Standing